voltrue2/gracenode/src/udp/README.md

 ```
 {
 	udp: {
+		// change the default max packet size allowed from clients: Default is 8000 (8KB)
+		maxPacketSize: 1000,
 		// UDP server will attempt to bind between the two port numbers given here
 		portRange: [[port to start from], [port to end with]],
 		// or pass one port insead.
 The server will bind to incremented port number in cluster mode